Skip to main content

 What is "Ozempic face" and does it affect my eyes?

-"Ozempic face" refers to facial volume loss from significant weight loss—it's not a drug side effect.
+"Ozempic face" refers to facial volume loss from significant weight loss.
+It is not believed to be a direct pharmacologic eye effect, and is more likely weight-loss related.
 Around the eyes, this can make eyes appear more deep-set and hollow.
-It's cosmetically concerning for some patients but not medically harmful.
-The effect typically stabilizes as weight stabilizes.
+It's cosmetically concerning for some patients but not usually medically harmful.
+The effect often stabilizes as weight stabilizes.

 References